 A Feast for Crows

-Randyll then takes his forces and begins reconstruction of Maidenpool.
+Randyll takes his forces and begins reconstruction of Maidenpool.
 His son Dickon is married to Eleanor Mooton, the daughter of the pardoned Lord William.
-Brienne encounters Randyll again while he is dispensing harsh but fair justice in the marketsquare.
+Brienne encounters Randyll again while he is dispensing harsh but fair justice in the market square.
 He extracts her business from her, but allows her to leave.
 After Brienne returns with the heads of several Brave Companions, Randyll complains that he has executed many outlaws, but cannot find their leaders.
-When word of the imprisonment of Margaery Tyrell reaches Tarly, he marches his army to King's Landing.
+When word of the imprisonment of Margaery Tyrell reaches Randyll, he marches his army to King's Landing.

 A Dance with Dragons

-Tarly's army is the first to reach King's Landing before his liege lord, Mace Tyrell.
-The Faith releases Margaery and her cousins into his custody after Tarly swears a holy oath to return them for trial.
-To try and undo the damage Cersei did to the Tyrell and Lannister alliance, Kevan Lannister makes Tarly the new justiciar (master of laws) on King Tommen Baratheon's small council.
-Kevan thinks that Tarly is more dangerous than Mace Tyrell.
+Randyll's army reaches King's Landing before his liege lord, Mace Tyrell.
+The Faith releases Margaery and her cousins into his custody after Lord Tarly swears a holy oath to return them for trial.
+To try and undo the damage Cersei did to the Tyrell and Lannister alliance, Kevan Lannister, now the Lord Regent, makes Tarly the new justiciar - and restores the title of master of laws - on King Tommen I Baratheon's small council.

 Quotes by Randyll